rvfourie/SecondWebpage/README.md

 # SecondWebpage
 This webpage will be expanding on the lessons learnt over the last few months.
 The first webpage was very basic and was more to experiment with some simple techniques.
-Features intended to be added on this page:
+Features intended to be added on this page and learning opportunities:

 - More clean and professional visually
 - Tidy title bar
 - Navigation tabs